-When playing MyLeague or MyGM in NBA 2K23, acquiring and developing young players into quality starters is one of the most important factors for ensuring your team sees long term success.
+When playing MyLeague or MyGM in NBA 2K23, acquiring and developing young players into quality starters is one of the most important factors for ensuring your team’s long-term success.

-When you find a young player who has loads of potential, you want to do everything you can to get them and keep them on your team.
-This is because with the right development these players can become top tier contributors to lead your team to wins and even championships.
+When you find a young player with loads of potential, you want to do everything you can to get them and keep them on your team.
+This is because, with the right development, these players can become top-tier contributors to lead your team to wins and even championships.

 That’s why today we’ll help you determine who are some of NBA 2K23’s best sleeper players that you should target in trades or free agency.

 A sleeper player is a young player that shows potential to be developed into something special in the near future but isn’t someone widely regarded as a potential star.
 This means that they should be in their teens or early twenties in order to provide as much development time as possible.